linusjf/LearnR/CoronaVirus/readme.md

 That's under the root directory, LearnR.
 It helps if you're already familiar with git and GitHub.

-The installer.R can take some time.
+The installer.R takes time.
-If you're inclined, you can pull out the install_coronavirus method and run only that to save time.
+To save time, you can pull out the install_coronavirus method and run only that.
-That will install all the packages needed for the above scripts.)
+That will install all packages needed for the above scripts.)

 [Installing Latex](https://www.latex-tutorial.com/installation/)